damiano-massarelli/tinyraytracer-openglcompute/README.md

 threads the render time can be reduced by a factor of 8 (on this particular processor but I haven't tested it) which means almost 3 frames per second.

-The GPU implementation, on the other hand, can reach up until 50 fps on a `GTX 1050`. <br>
+The GPU implementation, on the other hand, can reach up to 50 fps on a `GTX 1050`. <br>
 The greatest difficulty faced while porting is the lack of recursion in GLSL.<br>
 In the original algorithm, when a ray hits a surface it is split in two more rays: the *reflected* ray and the *refracted* ray which will recursively undergo the same process if they hit another surface (until a certain threshold is reached).